Year: 2025

 Introduction

 It is not a secret that Diffusion models have become the workhorses of high-dimensionality generation: start with a Gaussian noise and, through a learned denoising trajectory, you get high-fidelity images, molecular graphs, or robot trajectories that look (uncannily) real.
-I wrote extensively about diffusion and its connection with the data manifold metric tensor recently as well so if you are interested please take a look on it.
+I wrote extensively about diffusion and its connection with the data manifold metric tensor recently as well, so if you are interested please take a look on it.

-Now, for many engineering and practical tasks we care less about “looking real” and more about maximising a task-specific score or a reward from a simulator, a chemistry docking metric, a CLIP consistency score, human preference, etc. Even though we can use guidance and do a constrained sampling from the model, we often require differentiable functions for that.
+Now, for many engineering and practical tasks we care less about “looking real” and more about maximising a task-specific score or a reward from a simulator, a chemistry docking metric, a CLIP consistency score, human preference, etc. Even though we can use guidance or do a constrained sampling from the model, we often require differentiable functions for that.
 Evolution-style search methods (CEM, CMA-ES, etc), however, can shine in that regime, but naively applying them in the raw object space wastes most samples on absurd or invalid candidates and takes a lot of time to converge to a reasonable solution.

-The method is as simple as the following:
+To summarize, the method is as simple as the following:

 1. Draw a population of latent vectors from a Gaussian